dmleong/manager-resources/templates/first-1-on-1.md

 ### What do you not like from your manager?
 - Notes

-### Key phrases of constructive feedback from me
+### Key phrases of constructive feedback from me by severity
-Minor feedback
+- Minor feedback
-“I need you to…by...”
+- “I need you to…by...”
-“You must do…by…”
+- “You must do…by…”

 ### Links:
 - Manger README https://github.com/dmleong/manager-resources